juanrodriguezb/Zonetic-Android-App/README.md

-# GPS_SMS
+# Zonetic Movile App

-Version 1.0 contains the native app for the GPS_TRACKER_PC.
+Version 1.0 contains the native app for the ZONETIC tracker.